celsowm/pgedigital-backend/docs/metal-orm/advanced-features.md

   .limit(5);
 ```

-- Hydration metadata is skipped for compound queries. `.execute(ctx)` returns one entity proxy per row (not tracked in the identity map), preserving duplicates from `UNION ALL` and avoiding relation nesting.
+- Hydration metadata is skipped for compound queries. `.execute(session)` returns one entity proxy per row (not tracked in the identity map), preserving duplicates from `UNION ALL` and avoiding relation nesting.
 Use `.compile()` + your own executor if you just want raw rows.
 - `EXISTS` over a set-operation subquery is supported; the subquery is wrapped as a derived table to keep the SQL valid.

 ## Window Functions